ASFarah/IoT_Benchmark/README.md

-# Benchmark of IoT Applications for service placement at the Fog-Edge Computing networks
+# Benchmark of IoT Applications for the Fog-Edge Computing networks

 The goal of this page is to gather the IoT applications identified throughout my research work on service management issues for Edge/Fog Computing networks.
-It is aimed to serve as a guideline for future research.
+It's aimed to serve as a guideline for future research.

 The page includes: